Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 Remote Monitoring Agents for Linux, BSD and Solaris allows you to perform tests that HostMonitor cannot perform.

-For example HostMonitor cannot monitor processes that are running on Linux systems.
+For example HostMonitor cannot check number of user sessions on Linux systems.
 RMA can do that.

 - All traffic between Remote Monitoring Agent and HostMonitor is encrypted.

 - It is possible to customize the list of enabled tests for each of the agents (e.g. living only Count Files and Drive Free Space tests only).